epomatti/az-vm-suse-docker/README.md

 > When you start a container, its proxy-related environment variables are set to reflect your proxy configuration in `~/.docker/config.json`

-This should have unintended consequences when using wildwards.
+This could have unintended consequences when using wildwards.

 > [!IMPORTANT]
 > In the Docker configuration, the wildcard character is `*`.
 This can break the Linux proxy as it does not support wildcard with `*`, only starting with `.` will work.